ETS-Android3/hpl_jumphigh/README.md

 6. Jump streak count to motivate users' exercise. (in progress)
 7. Measure and calculate user's average and standard deviation of jump height, jumpcount, initial velocity, TFlight, peak acceleration, time of propulsion and others!
 8. Tolerates users phone holding position inaccuracies.

+## Download

+APK is available to download here: https://github.com/vivianzhu2/hpl_jumphigh/blob/master/app/build/outputs/apk/debug/app-debug.apk
+Welcome to try the app to find out how high you can jump.
+Let me know if there is an issue using the Github issue reporing menu above.
+Happy Jumping!

 ### Setup development environment